David-OConnor/pyflow/README.md

 ## Not-yet-implemented

 - Installing from sources other than `pypi` (eg repos)
+- Installing multiple versions of a dependency may not work if it uses compiles code.
 - The lock file is missing some info like hashes
 - Windows installer and Mac binaries
 - Adding a dependency via the CLI with a specific version constraint